 But don't be all business.
 Ask fun questions too - film is fun, and if you're a stiff, your sets are going to be paaaaiiiinnnnfffffuuuullllll.

-I borrowed two of these from my last W2 job:
+I borrowed two of these from a W2 job I had in Vegas:

 if money was no object, where would you vacation?